A testosterone test measures the amount of the male hormone, testosterone, in the blood. Both men and women produce this hormone.

 This test may be done if you have symptoms of abnormal male hormone (androgen) production.

 In females, the ovaries produce most of the testosterone.
+The adrenal glands can also produce too much of other androgens that are converted to testosterone.
 Levels are most often checked to evaluate signs of higher testosterone levels, such as:

 - Decreased breast size